Manquia/Distillery/Develop.md

-#incomplete: This page is still under development and will reach a finer level of completion in the future.

-This page is focused on learned about useful development practices that you will commonly see programs use.
+This page is focused on useful development practices that may help you create better programs.

 Tier 2.00: Logs
 ============================================